KenedyMwendwa/AWS-EC2_Creation_Using-Console/README.md

 Go to the [AWS Management Console](https://aws.amazon.com/console/) and sign in to your AWS account.

 If you don't have an account, first proceed and create an account.
-[AWS Management Console](https://portal.aws.amazon.com/billing/signup/)
+[Sign Up](https://aws.amazon.com/)

 ## Step 2: Navigate to EC2 Dashboard